2018 – present: Rabbi Stephen M. Wylen

 1960 – discussion began on changing CKI’s affiliation from Orthodox to Conservative.

 1954: Construction of a new building was begun, behind the existing house.
 A Sears kit building was shipped to Bound Brook via train and assembled on the site.

 1953 – 1954: Rabbi Herbert H. Kumin

-1953: The Congregation adopts two new names: the Bound Brook Jewish Center and Knesseth Israel
+1953: The Congregation adopts a new name: the Bound Brook Jewish Community Center, Congregation Knesseth Israel

 1943 – 1945: Rabbi Aaron Sillman (CKI’s first full-time Rabbi)